neelsmith/greeklang/specs/md/greek/tokens/AsciiXlit.md

 Adjacent breathing, accent, and diaeresis are always represented in that sequence.

 The sequence breathing, accent, and diaeresis *follows* lower-case vowels.
 When the vowel is a diphthong, they follow the second vowel of the diphthong.
 For upper-case vowels, the sequence follows the asterisk marking upper case, and *precedes* the vowel character.
+While this may seem illogical, it simplifies interoperation with legacy ASCII-only encodings of polytonic Greek.

 @openex@